SuiMachine/Deadly-Premonition-2---Sui-s-hack/README.md

 # Deadly Premonition 2 - Sui's hack
-A hack/mod that utilizes ''MelonLoader'' and ''HarmonyX'' to make up for some of the ports shortcomings.
+A hack/mod that utilizes ''BepInEx'' and ''HarmonyX'' to make up for some of the ports shortcomings.

 # List of features
 * Resolution override (the game should no longer start in 1920x1080 maximized window).